labsrc/MariaDB-Rotate-Encryption-Keys/README.md

 # MariaDB - Rotate Encryption Keys

 ## Summary
 The purpose of this project is to provide a method to rotate all encryption keys used by MariaDB's [File Key Management Plugin](https://mariadb.com/kb/en/library/file-key-management-encryption-plugin/) for every encrypted table.
 The provided MariaDB SQL script, **_rotateEncKeysSP.sql_** will create a stored procedure named **_rotateEncKeys_** in a database of your choosing.
 While this procedure can be added to any database, the user running it needs to have rights to alter every database's encrypted tables.
-A temporary table named **_tmpEncKeyLog_** will be created by the stored procedure to allow the logging of the key rotation to a CSV file.
+A temporary table named **_tmpEncKeyLog_** will be created by the stored procedure to allow the logging of the key rotation to a **_CSV file_**.
 This table will then be dropped upon the procdure's completion.
 This method can also be **_automated via Event Scheduler_** to run on a schedule without user interaction.
 See the [Automating Stored Procedure](https://github.com/labsrc/MariaDB-Rotate-Encryption-Keys/blob/master/README.md#automating-stored-procedure) section below for more info.

 This method has been tested against **_MariaDB 10.3_**, but should work as far back as version **_10.1.4_**.